 Pro tip: How to Save “Inspect Element” Changes Permanently

-Method 2: Viewing hidden text through “Select all”
+Viewing hidden text using “Select all”

 Related resource: How to Run HTML Code in Notepad Windows 11

-Method 3: Checking the page source
+Checking the page source

-- Choose “View Page Source”.
+- Select “View Page Source”.

 Suggested read: How to Check When a Web Page Was Last Updated

-Method 4: Disabling Javascript
+Disabling Javascript

-- Go to your browser’s settings.
+- Head to your browser’s settings.

 Linked issue: Some Websites Not Loading in Windows 11 (Fix)

-Method 5: Adjusting the URL
+Adjusting the URL

 ?view=hidden